Anxiety Therapy in London

 Why is Anxiety Maintained?

 There are very clear reasons why anxiety often does not go away on its own.
 For example, people experiencing anxiety problems may try to fight their worries by over-planning, being overly organized, avoiding worrying situations and seeking reassurance from those close to them that they are safe and well.
-This is because they can have a tendency to overestimate the likelihood of the worst case scenario happening.
+This is because they can tend to overestimate the likelihood of the worst-case scenario happening.
 To further add to worry, people may have a heightened sense of responsibility.
-Therefore they believe that if something bad were to happen it would have been largely their fault.
+Therefore they believe that if something bad were to happen, it would have been largely their fault.

 What Causes an Anxiety Problem?

-There is not one single cause of an anxiety disorder but rather, there are a range of factors that can make it more likely that an individual will develop significant difficulties requiring anxiety therapy, including:
+There is not one single cause of an anxiety disorder, but rather, there is a range of factors that can make it more likely that an individual will develop significant difficulties requiring anxiety therapy, including:

 - Adversity in childhood